jls42/leapmultix/README.en.md

 ### User Data

 - Profiles and preferences
-- Progress by game mode
+- Progression by game mode
 - Arcade game scores and statistics
 - Customization settings

 ### Technical Features

 - Local storage (localStorage) with fallbacks
-- User data isolation
+- Data isolation per user
-- Automatic progress saving
+- Automatic progression saving
 - Automatic migration of old data

-## 🐛 Reporting an Issue
+## 🐛 Reporting Issues

 Issues can be reported via GitHub issues.
 Please include:

 - Detailed description of the problem
-- Steps to reproduce it
+- Steps to reproduce
 - Browser and version
 - Screenshots if relevant